pyexcel/pyexcel/README.rst

 Stream APIs for big file : A set of two liners
 ================================================================================

-This section shows you how to get data from your **BIG** excel files and how to export data to excel files in **two lines** at most.
+When you are dealing with **BIG** excel files, you will want **pyexcel** to use constant memory.

-Please use dedicated readers to gain the extra memory savings.
+This section shows you how to get data from your **BIG** excel files and how to export data to excel files in **two lines** at most, without eating all your computer memory.

 Two liners for get data from big excel files